chris7444/ansible-docker-ucp/README.md

 ### Simplivity configuration

-All Simplivity-related variables should be here.
-All of them are mandatory and described in the Table 6 below.
+All SimpliVity variables are mandatory and are described in Table 6.

 **Table 6.** SimpliVity variables